fredyns/yii2-wiki/Plan-for-next-major-versions.md

 - Remove dependencies on any clientside libraries.
 - Extract PJAX into independent package or drop completely.
 - If there's high demand on keep assets support, implement as an independent package.

+# 2.2

+## Requirements

+- Raise requirements to PHP 7 (it will be in Ubuntu LTS this summer).
+Still not decided.

+## Security

+- Remove custom random number generation in favor of what's in PHP 7.
+- Remove custom bcrypt password hashing in favor of what's in PHP 7.

 # Not decided which release it should be in